USA Banner

 Vehicle and Ride Sharing

-Vehicle and ride sharing occur when a single shared vehicle transports the beneficiaries of multiple Federal programs.
-Vehicle sharing may occur with shared rides, when multiple Federal programs’ beneficiaries are on the same vehicle simultaneously, or with individual rides, when a vehicle transports a single beneficiary at a time.
-For more information on Federal vehicle and ride sharing arrangements, please refer to the CCAM Cost-Sharing Policy Statement.
+Vehicle and ride sharing occur when a single shared vehicle transports the beneficiaries of multiple federal programs.
+Vehicle sharing may occur with shared rides, when multiple federal programs’ beneficiaries are on the same vehicle simultaneously, or with individual rides, when a vehicle transports a single beneficiary at a time.
+For more information on federal vehicle and ride sharing arrangements, please refer to the CCAM Cost-Sharing Policy Statement.

 Charter Service

 Charter service occurs when FTA grant recipients provide exclusive use of vehicle(s) to an individual or group for a price.
 FTA’s Charter Service Regulation (49 C.F.R.
 Part 604), which implements 49 U.S.C.
 5323(d), protects private charter operators from unauthorized competition from FTA grant recipients.
-The charter regulations were implemented to ensure that transit agencies subsidized with Federal money do not unfairly compete with privately owned bus companies.
+The charter regulations were implemented to ensure that transit agencies subsidized with federal money do not unfairly compete with privately owned bus companies.
 Under the Charter Rule, with limited exceptions, local transit agencies are restricted from operating charter services.

 Cost Sharing